PressForward/pressforward/readme.txt

 9. Send items to introduce, format, and publish in the WordPress Posts panel.

 == Changelog ==

+= 5.1.1 =
+* Changed when source_url is fetched.
+* Optimized the comment query.
+* Optimized relationship queries.
+* Pre-fetch folders.

 = 5.1.0 =
 * Users can now receive email notifications when an item is nominated.